niplav/site/range_and_forecasting_accuracy.md

 ----------------------------

 [PredictionBook](https://predictionbook.com) and
-[Metaculus](https://www.metaculus.com) are both forecasting focussed sites, though not prediction markets, but rather function on the base of merit and track records: although you don't win money by being right, you can still boast about it (it is an open question whether other people will be impressed).
+[Metaculus](https://www.metaculus.com) are both forecasting websites for hobbyists.
+They are not prediction markets, but rather function on the base of merit and track records: although you don't win money by being right, you can still boast about it (it is an open question whether other people will be impressed).
 Besides that, these sites make it easier to train ones calibration on real-world questions and become less wrong in the process.

 However, both sites differ in their approach to writing questions and judging and scoring forecasts.
 PredictionBook is much older than